-- · initial visit within the first week

-- · at 2 weeks or 1 month
+- at birth

-- · at 2 months
+- at 2 months

 - at 4 months

-- · at 6 months
+- at 6 months

 - · at 9 months

-- · at 1 year
+- at 1 year

-- · at 15 months
+- at 15 months

 - · at 18 months

-- · at 2 years

-- · at 30 months

-- · each year from ages 3-21
+- · each year from ages 2-6

+- every other year after age 7

 Further treatment

 If a medical problem is discovered during a well-child visit, Medicaid may cover medically necessary treatment even if the service isn't routinely covered.
 This does not mean that any service provided to your child is covered.